 To the especially negative, it's a frighteningly accurate thematic representation of man and the modern world- how, despite the philanthropic intentions of respectable and powerful people, there is no balance between man and nature, and that nature is rapidly losing its struggle to resist urban development and stay a habitable place for non-humans.

-Cursed with Awesome: Sure, whatever Ashitaka has will kill him, but, while he is alive, he is strong enough to decapitate people with arrows or single-handedly push gates that take ten strong men to open.
+Cursed with Awesome: Sure, whatever Ashitaka has will kill him, but, while he's still alive, he's strong enough to decapitate people with arrows or single-handedly open gates that normally take ten strong men.
 He doesn't consider this a good thing though, and mainly uses his powers to do good.

 The Determinator: Ashitaka, full stop.
 Not even getting shot through the lung slows him down.